stackbuilders/pattern-matching-wot/posts/pattern-matching-wot.md

 fromMaybe has pattern matching in case expressions, which is what all pattern matching is anyway.

+the fromMaybe function takes a default value and a Maybe value.
+If the Maybe is Nothing, it returns the default value; otherwise, it returns the value contained in the Maybe.

 Now, the basics of pattern matching are very simple.
 We pattern match against values and proceed from left to right, from top to bottom, and